 Did you know how fashion dolls began?
 They go back to the 14th century, but were mainly popular in the 18th and early 19th centuries as a way for dressmakers and tailors to demonstrate their fashions to their customers.
 Dolls could be used to demonstrate a new fashion in various fabrics or to show how variations on a particular fashion could work.
 They could also show what the latest fashions were in France . . . at least until Napoleon banned them during the Napoleonic Wars.
 He was afraid they’d be used to send secret messages to his enemies in England!
 They were still used a while longer in England, but eventually fell out of favor when fashion magazines became popular.
 But if you want to see an antique one, just check out this doll with a whole trousseau from 1810.

 Many country houses had conservatories, but they could be as different as the families who lived there.
 The one pictured has lots of plants and plenty of space for socializing.
 Some had only a few plants; some were like inside forests.
 It was a way of nurturing exotic plants year-round, since essentially conservatories were greenhouses attached (sometimes) to the main houses.
 We’d probably call them sunrooms now.
-If you’d like to see a large detached one, check out the pics on my Pinterest page for the one at Syon House.
+If you’d like to see a large detached one, check out the pics on my Pinterest page (Regency Tidbit board) for the one at Syon House.
 I’ve been there!
-It was built right around the period of my book.
+It was built right around the Regency period.